ArtiLuca/algorithms-and-puzzles/LeetCode/Strings/Add Binary/README.md

 To avoid this, I implemented a solution using a method I recently learned is called the **schoolbook addition method**.
 I perform the addition by iterating over both strings from *right-to-left*: from their *least significant* to *most significant* digit.
 As I do this, I also keep track of any potential *carryover* from the previous operation.

 I used two index trackers `indA` and `indB` to keep track of the current digit in each string being evaluated.
 These start at the *rightmost digit* of each string, and the `carry` value is initially set to 0.
 After allocating the string `result`, I loop as long as *either* string has any digits remaining or there is any leftover *carry* to deal with.

-At each iteration:
+Then, at every iteration:

  - Set the current `sum` to any leftover `carry` from the previous iteration.
  - If `a` has any digits remaining, I convert the current digit to its corresponding numerical value using the *ASCII trick* of subtracting `0`.